Parasomnia overlap disorder and status dissociatus

 • Criteria A to E must be met.

 A. The patient has daily periods of irrepressible need to sleep or daytime lapses into sleep occurring for at least 3 months.

-B. A mean sleep latency of less than or equal to 8 minutes and 2 or more sleep onset REM periods (SOREMPs) are found on a MSLT performed according to standard techniques.
-A SOREMP (within 15 minutes of sleep onset) on the preceding nocturnal polysomnogram may replace 1 of the SOREMPs on the MSLT.
+B. A mean sleep latency of less than or equal to 8 minutes and two or more sleep onset REM periods (SOREMPs) are found on a MSLT performed according to standard techniques.
+A SOREMP (within 15 minutes of sleep onset) on the preceding nocturnal polysomnogram may replace one of the SOREMPs on the MSLT.

 C. Cataplexy is absent.